 RISKS

 This study involves minimal foreseeable risk.
 No vulnerable populations will be recruited and no sensitive or personal information will be collected.
 The risks to participants amount to the innocuous effects of the routine mood inductions involved (happiness, sadness, disgust, and fear) and to those involved in sitting in a chair and using a computer, that is, boredom or mild frustration with the task.
-It will be made clear to every subject that he/she can halt the experiment at any time and for any reason and he/she will be paid the minimum hourly compensation adjusted for the amount of time spent on the experiment so far.
+It will be made clear to every subject that he/she can halt the experiment at any time and for any reason.

 RISK/BENEFIT RATIO

-Other than the monetary (and/or course credit) compensation, small amounts of juice, and the possible psychological reward of participating in research, this paradigm provides no direct benefit to the subject.
+Other than the possible psychological reward of participating in research, this paradigm provides no direct benefit to the subject.
 There are no known harmful risks involved.
-Information gathered will be used to advance our understanding of human learning and decision making, information which may eventually contribute to the diagnosis, treatment and cure of neurological and psychiatric disorders.
+Information gathered will be used to advance our understanding of behavior, information which may eventually contribute to the diagnosis, treatment and cure of neurological and psychiatric disorders.

 SUBJECT CONFIDENTIALITY